SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 ## Conclusion

 Sourcing and normalising data sources is a practice that will become more common as the world becomes consumed by Artificial Intelligence.
 I was pleasantly surprised to see platforms I love like Ecobici openly publish their data.
-Going through the exercise of preparing and cleaning up practical data and seeing how it could apply to our project was an informative experience.

 ![Team Mosmos](/assets/hackmexico/team-mosmos.jpg)

 Despite not being able to work on the idea we originally planned.
 Getting our hands dirty rapid prototyping from start to finish, alongside other motivated and smart coders was a memorable experience.

+Preparing and cleaning up practical data and seeing how it could apply to our project was also a useful insight into what seems to be the explosion of data analyst/AI positions recently.